wp-plugins/update-comments-count/readme.txt

 == Frequently Asked Questions ==

-= Why I need to update the posts comments counter? =
+= Why do I need to update the posts comments counter? =

-Sometimes, when interacting with another plugins that deals with comments, the commments counter originally computed by Wordpress can be wrong.
+Sometimes, when interacting with another plugins that deal with comments, the commments counter originally computed by Wordpress can be wrong.
 This plugin solves this problem using massively the standar WordPress way.

 == Screenshots ==